BooketGame/booketgame.github.io/README.md

 - Major UI update and the header changes too.
 - ReCaptcha security update.

-### v3.0.0

-- Another Major UI update.
-- Admin panel for me to control almost everthing on the site.

 ## Credits
 These amazing people have contributed greatly to DSD256 over it's development: